lthole/Ethos-switch-maps/README.md

 Note: Since version 0.5 swmap now uses file i/o for storage in your eMMC or SD drive, due to insufficient storage in the widget read/write area.
 The template folder in v0.5 is no longer used.

+Please note that this switch maps widget cannot co-reside with Benno's version.

 ### Upload option:
 After creating the new widget, the contents of the template.txt file should already be pre-loaded.
 You can then add new entries or edit the pre-loaded ones.
 Any Saved Model configurations can be used as a template, they are in swmap/models/